Angiopolybia pallens: Foraging behavior

-A. pallens has exhibited a unique feeding pattern compared to most social wasps in a variety of ways.
+Angiopolybia pallens has exhibited a unique feeding pattern compared to most social wasps in a variety of ways.
 They are more active in the daytime compared to many other wasp species.
 These wasps tend to be most active at collecting nectar between 7 and 8 am, collecting prey between 10 and 11 am and collecting pulp for nest building generally happens before foraging.
 In general, other wasp species were found to start their activity later in the day and end earlier.
 A. pallens are usually the initial wasps present at the site of an animal carcass trap set by Silveira in an experiment conducted to study the wasps feeding patterns.
 The wasps also tend to collect nectar, prey and pulp in almost equal percentages.
 Other social wasps tend to focus on the collection of glucidic kinds of foods.
 This behavior still perplexes scientists.

 Carrion Feeding

-A. pallens have shown high prevalence of carrion feeding in Brazil.
+Angiopolybia pallens have shown high prevalence of carrion feeding in Brazil.
 When compared to six other species of wasps, they made up 43.5% of the wasps that approached a carcass.
 The wasps do not transport pieces of flesh to the nest but instead consume at the feeding site, and the eaten food is subsequently regurgitated to other workers in the nest.
 The wasps also are more likely to consume carrion from July to December, which are the drier months of the year.
 It has been claimed that this wasp is the most important carrion consuming wasp in South America.
 An additional behavior that A. pallens exhibit is the interaction with other wasps and ants when feeding on carcasses.
 A. pallens are typically the first wasps to rush an animal carcass but are typically displaced when another bigger wasp species approaches the carcass.
 However, the wasps will hover over ants occasionally darting downwards toward them causing the ants to flee.
 The wasps will then land on that particular area of the carcass and feed.
 They continue to intimidate the ants preventing the encroachment on their space by raising their wings and darting towards the ants.
 In this way the wasps are successful at obtaining food from carcasses even in the presence of ants.